jasondewese/rock-paper-scissors/README.md

 This is a simple rock-paper-scissors game against the computer.

-The purpose of this project is to practice applying JavaScript to html and css.
+The purpose of this project is to practice applying JavaScript to HTML and CSS.

 What I learned: